What is a gratin?

 - Use a mandolin to slice the fennel thinly.
-Then add it to the pan to saute for a few minutes till tender.
-Season with salt and pepper.
+Then add it to the pan to saute for a few minutes till tender, then season with salt and pepper.

 - Slice the potatoes as thin as possible.
 Using a mandolin makes the job very easy.

-- Grease a shallow casserole dish and lay one first layer of potatoes.
-Season with salt and pepper.
+- Grease a shallow casserole dish, lay one first layer of potatoes, and season with salt and pepper.
 Sprinkle some of the thyme over it.

 - Pour half of the cream over the potatoes, then sprinkle some of the cheese you've chosen.

 - Lay the fennel leek mixture evenly over the first layer of potatoes.
 Then arrange the remaining slices covering the fennel.

 - Pour the remaining cream over them and sprinkle with cheese and thyme.
 Don't forget to season with salt and pepper.